HeqetLabs/HeqetLabs.github.io/_posts/2015-2-8-prototype-1.md

 Note that we're actually powering it across two digital I/O pins, which allows us to 'float' the sensor when we're not reading it.
 This reduces the amount of electricity we're dumping into the ground, and therefore lessens electrolysis corrosion and increases battery life.
 As it turns out, it also keeps multiple sensors in the same bucket from interfering with each other by providing alternate paths to ground.
-(Note: by bucket, I mean a literal bucket of water, which is fantastic for basic sensor testing).
+(Note: by bucket, I mean a literal bucket of water, which is fantastic for basic sensor testing.)

 A few lessons we learned from this prototype:
 1. Routing round stock in a straight line is tricky